emiloberg/liferay-ddmtool/README.md

 Run DDM Tool with the `-d`/`--download` flag to go straight into download mode:

 ```
-index.js -d --project <awesomeproject> --server <servername>
+ddm -d --project <awesomeproject> --server <servername>
 ```

 ## Command line arguments
 You may also start the App with some command line arguments.
-One common way to start the app is `node index.js --project <project-name> --server <server-name>` to skip the project and server selection menues.
+One common way to start the app is `ddm --project <project-name> --server <server-name>` to skip the project and server selection menues.
 Run with `--help` to get all available arguments.

-The App is (yet) not published to [NPM](https://www.npmjs.org/) and may therefor not be installed "globally".
-If you want easier access to the tool, add it as an alias in your shell configuration.
-E.g. edit `~/.bash_profile` (for bash) or `~/.zshrc` for Z shell and add the line `alias ddm="node /PATH/TO/liferay-ddmtool/index.js"` and then just run with `ddm` from your console.

 ## Limitations
 * Currently there's no way of syncing *removal* of files.
 If you remove a file on server, you must remove it locally and vice versa.